 Download a map of the Old Burying Ground in Beaufort and let the historical adventures begin.

 The North Carolina Maritime Museum in Beaufort is located on the waterfront on Front Street in downtown and is home to coastal culture and maritime history of the Crystal Coast area.
 You'll find exhibits featuring the seafood industry, life-saving stations, lighthouses, sailboats and Blackbeard the Pirate, of course.

 Stop in to see relics from the Queen Anne's Revenge, Blackbeard's flagship, and learn more about the fascinating history and mystery of this region.
 There's some legend and lore thrown into the mix, too.

-The History Place in Morehead City
+The History Museum of Carteret County in Morehead City

 History fans who want to dive into the deeper regional story can stop by the renowned Jack Spencer Goodwin Research Library, which boasts more than 10,000 books and publications, an extensive local photo collection, and a wide range of other materials which document the history of Carteret County in impressive detail.

 Don't forget to leave time and room for tea and a light lunch at the Infusion Cafe, right on the grounds.